veddercasyn/veddercasyn.github.io/index.md

 I graduated with a degree in Kinesiology from the University of Illinois at Urbana-Champaign.
 Go Illini!

+I was involved with the following organizations:
+* Delta Tau Delta
+* Climbing Club
+* Illini Taekwondo Club

 ### Certifications

 I hold the following certifications
 * CPR, Red Cross
 * ACSM Certified Personal Trainer, American College of Sports Medicine
 * ACE Certified Personal Trainger, American Council on Exercise